bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

   // error (a string is expected).
   alt: 123,

-  // Un-specified fields must now be explicitly
+  // Unspecified fields must now be explicitly
   // marked as such:

   // @ts-expect-error - custom field